jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Examples of these include:

-* Evidence-based interventions like cognitive behavioral therapy
+* Evidence-based interventions like cognitive behavioral therapy and mindfulness based stress reduction.
-* Interventions designed to increase well-being or reduce stress like guided meditation
 * Peer support in the form of discussion forums with other patients using the app
 * Search tools to locate self-help groups like AA and NA meetings
-* Healthcare planning tools such as medication managers, appointment scheduling, and appointment reminders
+* Healthcare planning tools such as medication managers and appointment reminders
 * And self-assessment and symptom tracking tools

-Clinician dashboards are also being developed to allow communication with healthcare providers.
-These dashboards can also allow clinicians to track their patients' symptoms in real time.
+Clinician dashboards are also being developed to allow communication with healthcare providers within the app.

 ---